mpokrass/Personality-notes/psych-356.md

 ### Genetic Similarity

-Twin studies try to elimate the shared environment aspect.
+Twin studies try to eliminate the shared environment aspect.
 Siblings and non-identical twins are 50% similar.
 Identical twins share 100% of genetic material.

 They are studies by looking at pairs of siblings.
 Compare the correlation between non identical siblings and identical sibling pairs.